jerodestapa/jerod-blog/src/content/pages/about/index.md

 ---

 ### I'm Jerod.
-I build things for the web, mostly with JavaScript.
+I build responsive fullstack web apps, mostly with JavaScript.
 I also write blog posts, case studies, and white papers for startups and SaaS companies.

 I got into programming as a hobby while in college and have been hacking away in some capacity ever since.